fairlearn/fairlearn/docs/user_guide/assessment.rst

     Name: recall_score, dtype: float64

-If multiple metrics are being evaluated, then ``sample_params`` becomes a dictionary of dictionaries, with the first key corresponding matching that in the dictionary holding the desired underlying metric functions.
+If multiple metrics are being evaluated, then ``sample_params`` becomes a dictionary of dictionaries.
+The first key to this dictionary is the name of the metric as specified in the ``metrics`` argument.
+The keys of the inner dictionary are the argument names, and the values are the 1-D arrays of sample parameters for that metric.
 For example:

 .. doctest:: assessment_metrics